 Ways to Save: If you are having guests reply online at your wedding website, then you can skip the added costs of RSVP envelopes.
 Optionally, you can save on costs by using postcard format.

-Enclosure Cards You Might Need
+Details Cards You Might Need

 If you are reserving hotel room blocks for out of town guests, it is recommended to share this information on an accommodation details card.
 This card is especially essential if you have a lot of out of town guests who may not be web-savvy enough to find room block details on your wedding website.